PaoloMazzon/Astro/docs/classes/Renderer.md

 Changes the render target to `target`, specify `RENDER_TARGET_DEFAULT` to draw to the window instead.
 This value is write-only.

-> 📝 Switching targets is a somewhat resource-intensive task that must be done a
-> specific way.
-Anytime you switch the target to a surface you *MUST* switch the
-> target back to the `RENDER_TARGET_DEFAULT` before switching to a new surface.

 ## blend_mode (setter)
 `static blend_mode=(blend_mode)`